BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 ### The end

-The custom mobilenet model, trained using a mixture of mobile screenshot and non screenshot data, performed well enough overall for the app to installed on hundreds of active devices.
+The custom mobilenet model, trained using a mixture of mobile screenshot and non screenshot data, performed well enough overall for the app to be installed on hundreds of active devices.
 We did propose a second phase to the project which would have seen us create a cloud hosted solution for further image analysis and incorporate more MlOps, such as automatic model retraining, into our build pipelines.
 This phase never went ahead but, on the bright side, the app is still running in production, classifying screenshots.
 If you enjoyed this post, or if